Lmarty0/StockMarket-Analysis/README.md

 ## Goal :

-This project aims to graw the evolution of the stock market value based on sentiment analysis.
+This project aims to draw the evolution of the stock market value based on sentiment analysis.

 ## Data